 This is both a smart marketing strategy and a proven business philosophy.
 Don’t assume anything about your customers, their beliefs, or their preferences.
 What may have been wildly successful one year can be a whopping failure the next.
 Customers are notoriously fickle and how they interact with your brand is always evolving.
-Instead of making decisions on methods and practices that worked in the past, use current data and insights about customers to determine what will work best for them now.
+Instead of making decisions on methods and practices that worked in the past, use current data and insights from a creative agency about customers to determine what will work best for them now.

 Consider, too, how your business objectives may shift based on what you know in real time versus what you assume about your customers.
 With more information comes more opportunities to dynamically treat your customers and enhance your ability to achieve goals you could not address if key customer information were not available.